machine-detonation/F7DAA0/README.md

 > I cn't rembr if my wife liks her eggs fried or scrmbld
 >
 > ƚԋιʂ ιʂ αɳ ҽxαɱρʅҽ (just a fancy font but wtvs ig it still counts)
+>
+> this is an exampl-

+lmk if you don't like it when I use these okay thx

+> ALSO IF I'M NOT DIRECTLY TALKING TO YOU OR ANY1 BESIDES THE PERSON I'M ACTUALLY TALKING W/, DON'T BUD INTO THE CONVERSATION BECAUSE PEOPLE W/ SCREENREADERS CAN'T READ WHAT I'M SAYING.
+IF IT'S NOT MEANT FOR THEM THEN THEY SHOULDN'T READ IT TO BEGIN WITH, SCREEN READER OR NOT
+>
+> ^ saying ts to prevent a future argument I just don't want to get jumped and burned at the stake